FryJay/MenuHammer/README.md

 1. Install [Hammerspoon](http://www.hammerspoon.org/).

 2. Clone the repository and place MenuHammer.spoon in ~/.hammerspoon/Spoons

+3. Add these two lines to your init.lua to load the menu when Hammerspoon starts: menuHammer = hs.loadSpoon("MenuHammer") menuHammer.rootMenu:enter()

 3. For customizing menu layouts, create a file called menuHammerCustomConfig.lua in ~/.hammerspoon.